Medicaid is government-funded health insurance for people with lower incomes. Nearly 60 million Americans use it. Medicaid can help if you:

 Once you're approved, you'll get a Medicaid card.
 This is your ID card.
 You'll need to show it to get any Medicaid benefit, such as a doctor's visit or a prescription.
 You may also be required to choose a health plan if your state uses private health plans to provide Medicaid benefits.

 At the beginning, your Medicaid coverage is retroactive.
-That means it covers your expenses for up to 3 months before you applied, if you were Medicaid-eligible at the time.
+That means it covers your expenses for up to 3 months before you applied, if you were Medicaid-eligible at the time, although some states have received waivers from this requirement.